bitrix24/b24restdocs/api-reference/sale/events/on-shipment-deleted.md

 >
 > Who can subscribe: any user

-The `OnShipmentDeleted` event occurs when a shipment is directly deleted from the database.
+The `OnShipmentDeleted` event occurs when a shipment is deleted from the database.

 ## What the handler receives

-Data is sent as a POST request
+Data is transmitted as a POST request

 ```
 [
     'event' => 'ONSHIPMENTDELETED',
-    'eventId' => 6,
+    'event_handler_id' => 6,
     'data' => [
         'FIELDS' => [
             'ID' => 300,